 Acadia specific seven-day ($20; $10 in the shoulder seasons) and annual passes ($40) ONLY are also available May through October at the following locations on Mount Desert Island:

 - Cadillac Mountain gift shop

-Next time you visit Echo Lake Beach, Cadillac Mountain, Schoodic, or the Jordan Pond House, obey the law: stop by one of these park pass vending locations and purchase your entrance pass.
+Next time you visit Echo Lake Beach, Cadillac Mountain, Schoodic, or the Jordan Pond House, please obey the law and support your park: stop by one of these park pass vending locations and purchase your entrance pass.
 Help protect Acadia’s resources by funding critical improvement projects financed by park passes.
 Questions?
 Consult www.nps.gov/fees_passes.htm.